gsobell/baduk-fortune/README.md

 Q: My favorite quote is missing.
 Can you add it?
 A: Sure!
 Open an issue or pull request!
 Since a new `.dat` file has to be generated each time, additions will be added in groups.

-Q: Does it support GTP (Go Text Protocol)?
-A: I'll get back to you on that.

 Fortunes sourced from: